TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 getContext()
 ------------

-Returns the current :ref:`application-context`, usually defined via the `TYPO3_CONTEXT` environment variable.
+Returns the current :ref:`bootstrapping-context`, usually defined via the `TYPO3_CONTEXT` environment variable.
 May be one of `Production`, `Testing`, or `Development` with optional sub-contexts like `Production/Staging`.

 .. _Environment-configuring-paths: